Safety Information – Environmental Protection

 7.1 Waste Disposal

-Numerous types of wastes are generated at MU and their disposal is regulated under a variety of federal, state, and local laws and regulations.
-The following is a general description of most waste streams at MU and how they are regulated and disposed.
+Numerous types of wastes are generated at Marshall University and their disposal is regulated under a variety of federal, state, and local laws and regulations.
+The following is a general description of most waste streams at Marshall and how they are regulated and disposed.
 Occupational Safety and Health Services should be contacted for specific information regarding proper waste disposal procedures.

 7.1.1 Office Waste